 WILL MY INSURANCE COVER MY VISIT?

-At the moment, I do not currently work directly with any private health insurance companies.
-ADHD is not normally covered by private insurance schemes.
-If your insurance provider is able to cover costs, you will need to pay us directly and then claim back from your insurer.
+At the moment I do no work wit any private health insurance companies.
+If your insurance provider is able to cover costs you will need to pay us directly and then claim back from your insurer.
 I am really sorry for the inconvenience.